 The code can handle data inputs at various height levels and data frequencies.
 After the initial data quality control steps, at each user-defined height, the code compares the observed time series to the modeled time series and computes the evaluation metrics (Section 3.1).
 If multiple forecasts are specified (e.g., ensemble forecasts), the code would screen all the individual forecasts and compare each of them with the observations.
 Instead of using observations, WE-Validate users can also employ time series from a reference simulation and compare it against other simulated time series to examine model differences and improvements.

 For visualization, the code generates a time series line plot, a histogram, and a scatterplot between the forecast and observed values at each specified height.
-When ramp evaluation is turned on, for each ramp definition, the code would compute the ramp evaluation metrics (Section 3.2) and generate a time series line plot overlayed with a 2x2 contingency table.
-When the variable of interest is wind speed and a height level matches the specified hub height, the code would derive power using a power curve, which can be selected by the user.
+When ramp evaluation is turned on, for each ramp definition, the code computes the ramp evaluation metrics (Section 3.2) and generate a time series line plot overlayed with a 2x2 contingency table.
+When the variable of interest is wind speed and a height level matches the specified hub height, the code derives power using a power curve, which can be selected by the user.

-Users would edit a configuration file, which is in yaml format, and execute the tool in Python.
+Users edit a configuration file, which is in yaml format, and execute the tool in Python.
 The configuration file specifies the details of the forecast evaluation, such as the period of evaluation, the heights of interest, the variables to evaluate, the forecast and observed data frequency, the method of time step alignment, and the ramp definitions.
 An existing code example listed on GitHub uses a Jupyter Notebook, but executing the code does not require using one.

 In a configuration file, when the user specifies the same data processing settings to different forecast data sets, they can consistently compare the resultant evaluation metrics from across the data sets.
-For instance, if a wind farm operator receives a forecast at 10-minute resolution and another forecast at 30-minute resolution, the analyst can execute WE-Validate at 30-minute resolution for both forecasts and compare their performance in a compatible manner.
+For instance, if a wind farm operator receives a forecast at 10-minute resolution and another forecast at 30-minute resolution, the analyst can execute WE-Validate at a 30-minute resolution for both forecasts and compare their performance in a compatible manner.